Warlpiri language: Vowel harmony

 If two adjacent syllables in a Warlpiri morpheme have high vowels, those high vowels are almost always alike: both /u/ or both /i/.
 The number of Warlpiri roots with adjacent syllables having /u/ and /i/ is very small.
 Both progressive and regressive vowel harmony occur.
 In progressive vowel harmony, the second vowel changes to match the first; in regressive harmony, the first changes to match the second.

 The tendency to prefer adjacent high vowels to be identical also spreads across morpheme boundaries within a word.
 Adding a suffix to a word can place a /u/ and an /i/ in contact.
 When that happens, one of the vowels tends to assimilate by changing to match the other vowel.
 That kind of assimilation is called vowel harmony and is common in the world's languages.
 It is found, for example, in Finnish, Hungarian, Mongolian and Turkish.

 Regressive harmony occurs only when a tense suffix is attached to a verb (see below).
 For example, when the verb panti- (class 2) is placed in the past tense with the suffix -rnu, the result is panturnu, not *pantirnu.
 Progressive harmony occurs with most other kinds of suffixes.
 For example, when the ergative case suffix -ngku is attached to the noun karli 'boomerang', the result is karlingki, not *karlingku.

 On occasion, long chains of high vowels can assimilate, each forcing the next.
 For example, when the class 2 verb kiji- is attached to the past tense suffix -rnu, the resulting word is kujurnu.

 Words

 No Warlpiri word begins with an alveolar consonant; the first consonant of a word must be bilabial, palatal, retroflex or velar.
 Exceptions include borrowings such as tala 'dollar', from English dollar.

 All Warlpiri words end in vowels.
-A word whose final meaningful component ends in a consonant is usually "corrected" by appending a meaningless suffix, usually -pa.
+When a word's final meaningful component ends in a consonant, the repair strategy is almost always to append a meaningless suffix, usually -pa.